cgarrovillo/cgarrovillo/README.md

 ## Hi there 👋

 I'm Christian, a full-stack developer, TypeScript advocate, ReactJS fan, tech-guy, car-guy, with a self-proclaimed entrepreneurial mindset and a (also self-proclaimed) good eye for design.
 I try to put my best efforts into my work, even if it's just a "side-project" in the off-chance it unicorns 🚀👀.
-If you'd like to learn more about those projects, checkout my [website](https://cgarrovillo.dev).
+If you'd like to learn a little bit more about those projects, checkout my [website](https://cgarrovillo.dev).

 <h2></h2>